aquarium salt vs epsom salt

 Aquarium salt (sodium chloride) is a general-purpose salt usable to make water more alkaline and help with fish health.
 Meanwhile, Epsom salt (magnesium sulfate) is a type of mineral salt used to improve the hardness of freshwater for some fish.

-In this blog post, we will take a closer look at the differences between aquarium salt and Epsom salt, discussing when it is appropriate to use each one.
+In this blog post, National Park Aquarium will take a closer look at the differences between aquarium salt and Epsom salt, discussing when it is appropriate to use each one.

 What is Epsom salt?